starlite19/odin-message-board/README.md

 - Navigate between routes

 Missing functionality:
-- Messages are not saved (i.e. disappear on refresh)
+- Is not integrated with a database to save messages
-- Cannot not delete or edit messages
+- Cannot delete or edit messages